 SOA Audit Create for Pseudo-LRN Subscription Versions within a Pseudo-LRN Number Pool Block

 In this scenario, the SOA initiates the audit of one or more pseudo-LRN subscription versions that are within the range of a pseudo-LRN number pool block.
-For non-EDR Local SMSs, this involves the subscription version objects.
-For EDR Local SMSs, this involves both subscription version objects and number pool block objects.
+This involves both subscription version objects and number pool block objects.